jhomlala/catcher/README.md

 * backgroundColor (optional) - background color of toast
 * textColor (optional) - text color of toast
 * fontSize (optional) - text size
-* customMessage (optional) - custom message for toast, if not set then "Error occured: error" will be displayed.
+* customMessage (optional) - custom message for toast, if not set then "Error occurred: error" will be displayed.
 * handleWhenRejected - please look in console handler description

 <p align="center">